Dynamic Table Overview

 Challenges:

-• Traditional full data processing methods are inefficient in terms of performance and resource consumption, especially during peak periods.
+• Traditional full-data processing methods are inefficient in terms of performance and resource consumption, especially during peak periods.

 Solution:

-• Introduce Dynamic Tables, using incremental computation methods to process only the data that has changed since the last update.
+• Introduce Dynamic Tables, using incremental computation to process only the data that has changed since the last update.

 Advantages of Dynamic Table:

-1. Real-time: Dynamic Tables can quickly capture and reflect data changes, ensuring decisions are based on the latest sales data.
+1. Real-time: Dynamic Tables quickly capture and reflect data changes, ensuring decisions are based on the latest sales data.

 2. Cost-effective: With Dynamic Tables, the company can set reasonable data refresh intervals based on actual needs, avoiding unnecessary waste of computing resources.